elijamesku/lyra/README.md

 **Cross-Platform Communication**: Establish robust communication between Linux and Windows systems to enable smooth data transfer and testing
 Develop a Fully Hosted Solution: Set up a web server (Nginx) to host the chatbot on a Linux machine, ensuring it’s accessible via a browser with a clean and responsive design

-The result was a chatbot that not only serves as a responsive interface for user interactions but also leverages dynamic data scraping to stay updated and relevant
+The result was a chatbot that not only serves as a responsive interface for user interactions but also leverages dynamic data scraping to stay updated and relevant.

 Tools used:
 - RHEL 9